GoogleCloudPlatform/cloud-trace-java-instrumentation/jdbc/README.md

 ## Supported platforms

-To use *Google Cloud Trace for JDBC*, you must have an Java application that you'd like to trace.
+To use *Google Cloud Trace for JDBC*, you must have a Java application that you'd like to trace.
 The application can be on [Google Cloud Platform](https://cloud.google.com/), on-premise, or another cloud platform.